DuckArroyo/codeRefactor/README.md

 ![GitHublicense](https://img.shields.io/npm/l/express?style=for-the-badge)

 ## Description

-Refactor the code to meet
+This project was an excercise in reviewing code and refactor to meet accessibility requirements.

 # Links